 - First, all files with create actions should be consumed first and in the order shown here.

 - Second, all update files should be consumed in the same order.

 - Third, the delete files should be consumed in the reverse order listed above.
 This will ensure that transactions are deleted before the account they belong to is deleted, and so forth.

 Can avro files be parsed into other formats?

 Avro files are built in a way that they can be parsed and serialized easily into other formats.
 Avro's documentation provides guidance on parsing these files using different methods.

 To the right we show how to read an avro file into a Ruby script and parse the output to json.
 There is an avro gem available from rubygems.org which we will use to parse the avro file.

-The avro file would be parsed into json or csv as shown in the ruby examples below.
+The avro file would be parsed into json or csv.

 See Parsing avro files for details.